How to Build a Customer Journey Map (with Free Template!)

 If you did your research effectively when mapping out your personas, consult this data to create your map.
 If not, find out from your current and past customers what touchpoints they frequent in their quest to buy.

 The most effective way to perform this research is to conduct customer interviews.
 Ask open-ended questions about how customers found you and their behavior leading up to a purchase.
-This data will help you validate your touchpoints or change them according to the what your customers tell you.
+This data will help you validate your touchpoints or change them according to what your customers tell you.

 Focus On the Emotion